 Our aim is to improve the outcomes, social capital, life chances, participation rate for this group of students, by providing them the equity to overcome the opportunity gap.

 Eckington School has a population of Pupil Premium students broadly in line with national averages- approximately a quarter of the school.
 As such, the money that we spend on supporting these students needs to impact 25% of the population of our school, so the initiatives at times need to affect and be applicable to as many students as possible rather than being narrowly focused on only small groups of individuals.
 Where it has been identified as necessary, we do have initiatives that will single out groups of PP students for specific intervention, especially in post-COVID recovery, but by and large the processes we have put in place have far reaching impacts and so benefit large proportions of the school.

-If you have any enquiries regarding the pupil premium funding please contact our pupil premium coordinator; Mrs Katherine Needham or the pupil premium link governor.
+If you have any enquiries regarding the pupil premium funding please contact our pupil premium coordinator; Mrs Gregory or the pupil premium link governor.

 Please click on the links below for our latest Pupil Premium Documents, which include a Spending Strategy for 2021-22 as well as a review of Spending for 2020-21:

 If you receive any of the following support benefits you may be entitled to receive free school meals:

 - Universal Credit, provided they have an annual net earned income not exceeding £7,400 (£616.67 per month)

 - Income Support

 - support under Part 6 of the Immigration and Asylum Act 1999